 SECTION 4.3.
 Vacation leave that is unused may not be carried over to the next (fiscal/school) year.
 SECTION 4.4.
-All vacation leave is subject to approval by the (School Leader or other title).
+All vacation leave is subject to approval by the Executive Director.
 SECTION 4.5.
 At the time of termination, employees will receive pay for earned vacation up to 24 earned days.
 This may be added to longevity at retirement.
 SECTION 4.6.
-Earned vacation (may/may not) be used in order to extend sick leave.
+Earned vacation may be used in order to extend sick leave.
 SECTION 4.7.
-Holidays for (charter school) twelve month employees: No. of Working Days Holidays (1) New Year's Day (1) Martin Luther King's Birthday (1) Spring Holidays (1) Memorial Day (1) Independence Day (1) Labor Day (2) Thanksgiving (7) Winter Holidays (subject to vary yearly)
+Holidays for The Leadership School twelve month employees: No. of Working Days Holidays (1) New Year's Day (1) Martin Luther King's Birthday (1) Spring Holidays (1) Memorial Day (1) Independence Day (1) Labor Day (2) Thanksgiving (7) Winter Holidays (subject to vary yearly)

 SECTION 4.8.
-The Board (will/will not) grant extended leaves of absence.
-(All extended leaves of absence will be without pay, and extended leave will be for not more than (12) months unless approved by the (School Leader or other title).
-In order to qualify for extended leave, an employee must have completed at least (three) full years of service with (charter school name.)
+The Board will grant extended leaves of absence.
+(All extended leaves of absence will be without pay, and extended leave will be for not more than (12) months unless approved by the Executive Director.
+In order to qualify for extended leave, an employee must have completed at least (three) full years of service with The Leadership School.

 Extended leaves of absence may be granted for the following reasons: Continuing Education Health Issues Child-Care Reasons Run for political office SECTION 4.8.1.
 If an employee is elected to office, extended leave may be granted that will be sufficient to allow the person to serve one full term if such service would interfere with the employee's responsibility to the Board.
 SECTION 4.8.2.
 The employee shall be entitled to return to active employment upon written request for reassignment and contingent upon a vacancy in the field in which he/she was employed when the leave was granted.
 Such an employee shall be given preference equal to that given to any other applicant returning from a period of extended leave.
 SECTION 4.8.3.
-An employee who does not use his/her leave for the purpose requested shall forfeit all rights and privileges provided for under the policy.
+An employee who does not use their leave for the purpose requested shall forfeit all rights and privileges provided for under the policy.
 He/she shall be considered as having resigned from (charter school name), effective as of the beginning date of the approved leave.

-Communicable Diseases Model Policy [required]
+Communicable Diseases Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.